Vladson12/node-remote-control/README.md

 `npm run start`

-To test the application with client application please come [here](https://github.com/rolling-scopes-school/remote-control) and follow instructions.
+To test the application, you need to separately run the client application, please come [here](https://github.com/rolling-scopes-school/remote-control) and follow instructions.

 ## Features